HL7Norway/ElektroniskDodsmelding/Use cases/UseCases.md

 See example [here](../ElektroniskDodsmelding.Samples/Sample%20requests/Patient-abort.md)

 > **Note:** By changing the time of death or aborting the death message, related current cause of death registration will be updated in the cause of death register at FHI, but the "Legeerklæring" PDF created during the cause of death registgration is not updated.

+> **OBS!** Currently death messages reported on foreigners does not support any changes or revocation.
+Will be supported in the near furture.

 ***